w3c/wai-tutorials/source/carousels/index.html.erb.md

 - Carousel item changes must be announced to all users.
 - The keyboard position (“focus”) is managed in a reasonable and comprehensible fashion.

+In addition to these accessibility-focused points, [research shows](http://shouldiuseacarousel.com) that carousels can hurt usability and discoverability of content for _all users_.

 ## Why is this important?

 Carousels are typically prominently located and are used to provide navigation or show page content.
 Accessible carousels are essential for many website users including: